Microsoft Flight Simulator (2020 video game): Popular destinations

 Large numbers of users have been attracted to several destinations.
-In August 2020, many players went to the Little Saint James island in the US Virgin Islands, where child sex offender Jeffrey Epstein reportedly molested underage girls.
+In August 2020, many players went to Little Saint James, an island in the US Virgin Islands, where the child sex offender Jeffrey Epstein reportedly molested underage girls.
 YouTubers and Redditors shared their experiences and shared the island's coordinates.
 The Independent opines that the conspiracy theories of which the Epstein case are the subject are a main driver of interest.
 It was quickly noted that the game failed to render the island in a detailed fashion; Vice noticed the game does not include the island's iconic dome and said the activity "is just another way for people to satisfy their fascination with one of the most horrible stories in recent memory, and not that different than sending drones to film the island and chartering private boats to explore its buildings".
 In addition, many players have travelled to their own homes via the game, with Asobo revealing in a November 2020 survey that 70% of players had immediately flown to their homes or hometown.

 Flight Simulator's weather has been noted for incorporating real-time data of notable weather abnormalities.
-During the 2020 West Coast fires, players discovered that smoke from the wildfires had been incorporated into the game's weather model and was visible to players.
-Although details were not too accurate, Polygon journalist Austen Goslin noted that it "does help to contextualize just how big the fires are, and how much of [California] is impacted by them".
+During the 2020 Western United States fires, players discovered that smoke from the wildfires had been incorporated into the game's weather model and was visible to players.
+Although details were not perfectly accurate, Polygon journalist Austen Goslin stated that it "does help to contextualize just how big the fires are, and how much of [California] is impacted by them".
 As Hurricane Laura was approaching Texas and Louisiana, players flew inside the Category 4 hurricane.
-The Washington Post noted the inaccuracy of the wind speeds, and that the hurricane did not swirl.
+The Washington Post added the inaccuracy of the wind speeds, and that the hurricane did not swirl.
 Mathias Müller, head of Meteoblue said: "Yesterday’s hurricane was very beautiful to look at and was accurately predicted by our models even days ahead.
 We are very happy that real-time weather is now part of Flight Simulator.
 It was a long journey as integrating these massive amounts of data required the solution of many problems."
 He said that Laura inspired them to improve Flight Simulator's weather quality.

-The Suez Canal soon became popularized among players following the obstruction of the canal by the Ever Given ship (with the ship becoming a downloadable mod).
+The Suez Canal soon became popularized among players following the obstruction of the canal by the Ever Given ship, with the vessel later becoming a downloadable mod.
 Players using it shared their flights on social media.
-The feature was acknowledged by Mat Velloso, technical advisor to Microsoft CEO Satya Nadella, on Twitter.